maingolsrael32/JSE-ALSI-Excel-Financial-Analysis/README.md

 ## Descriptive Statistics

+The JSE ALSI price series displayed positive skewness and moderate kurtosis, indicating a non-symmetric distribution with occasional extreme values.
+Daily and log returns exhibited high excess kurtosis, suggesting heavy tails and the presence of extreme market movements that deviate from normality.

 | Statistic | Price | Daily Return | Log Return |
 |------------|------------:|------------:|------------:|
 | Mean | 68490.6820 | -0.0257 | -0.0003 |